 With the fifth, Mahler reconfigures and expands upon classical forms reorients linear flow and musical progression, both melodic and harmonic.
 Explore explores new modes of thematic and motivic development, and integration expands the orchestra and sharpens his contrapuntal technique, all with greater acuity than ever before.

 In doing so, he hoped to refashion the symphony so as to better express the realities of the modern world from an existential vantage point.
 To serve this overriding purpose, Mahler utilized every possible means at his disposal, whether tried and true or experimental.
-While radically revising classical forms, he would also make use of bach in counterpoint, not merely as a nod to tradition, but to replicate the complexity of modern life through multi-layered linear polyphony.
+While radically revising classical forms, he would also make use of Johan Sebastian Bach in counterpoint, not merely as a nod to tradition, but to replicate the complexity of modern life through multi-layered linear polyphony.
 Sometimes he uses traditional procedures such as fugue and canon, he retains classical forms such as Sonata Rondo, scherzo and trio, while expanding or refashioning them to suit his dramatic purposes.